 This year is shaping up to be a big one for boxing with numerous big showdowns tipped to take place in 2020.

-Anthony Joshua will hope to defend his regained belts while Tyson Fury’s rematch against Deontay Wilder provided even more fireworks than their initial gambit.
+Anthony Joshua will hope to defend his regained belts while Tyson Fury and Deontay Wilder could face off to complete a fight trilogy in 2020.

 But there are plenty of terrific fights to be aired every week, aside from mega-bouts involving the likes of Joshua.